loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 {% include content/tbd.html %}

-To be done.
 The initial beta release does not include Services as a first-class feature.

 ### Unit test your Controllers

-Unit tests should apply to the smallest piece of code possible to ensure other variables and state changes do not pollute the result.
+Unit tests should apply to the smallest piece of code possible to ensure that other variables and state changes do not pollute the result.
 A typical unit test creates a controller instance with dependencies replaced by test doubles and directly calls the tested method.
-The example below gives the controller a stub implementation of its repository dependency, and then ensure the controller called repository's `find()` method with a correct query and returned back the query results.
+The example below gives the controller a stub implementation of its repository dependency, ensures the controller calls the repository's `find()` method with a correct query, and returns back the query results.
 See [Create a stub repository](#create-a-stub-repository) for a detailed explanation.